Best Low-Risk Investments

 Stable value funds are a type of investment commonly available in 401(k)s, other defined pension plans as well as 529 education plans.
 Stable value funds are intended to counteract the volatility of other investments and indeed, during 2008’s global financial crisis were the only part of 401(k)s that produced positive returns.
 Stable value funds are not as liquid as many other low risk investments because they’ll often come with a required holding period of between six months and a year.
 Stable value funds invest primarily in the most high quality short and intermediate term government and corporate bonds.
 So what makes stable value funds different from run of the mill bond funds?
 They are very similar, but unlike bond funds they’re insured by the issuer so that fund investors are guaranteed to never lose capital or interest.
 In the last decade, stable value funds have offered about 2 to 3 percent annual returns.

-Fixed rate bonds (also known as fixed rate savings accounts) are a cousin of the savings account, but not as liquid.
-While fixed rate bonds generally offer a higher interest rate than savings accounts, they also require depositors to commit to a specific period of time, known as a “term,” that may be as short as a few months and as long as several years.
-Typically with fixed rate bonds, the longer the term, the higher the interest rate.
-At the end of this period, the fixed rate bond will mature and you’ll be able to access your principal and interest.
-Should you need to break open a fixed rate bond before the end of that term, you’ll lose interest and may be assessed an early withdrawal penalty.
-For this reason, fixed rate bonds are only good for patient types who won’t need to access their funds for a period of time.
-Like savings accounts, fixed rate bonds are protected by the Financial Services Compensation Scheme (FSCS) to a maximum of £85,000 per investor should a bank fail.
+CDs, otherwise known as Certificates of Deposit, are a cousin of the savings account, but not as liquid.
+While CDs generally offer a higher interest rate than savings accounts, they also require depositors to commit to a specific period of time, known as a “term,” that may be as short as a few months and as long as several years.
+Typically with CDs, the longer the term, the higher the interest rate.
+At the end of this term, the CD will mature and you’ll be able to access your principal and interest.
+Should you need to access funds in a CD before the end of that term, you’ll lose interest and may be assessed an early withdrawal penalty so CDs are only good for patient types who won’t need to access their funds for a period of time.
+Like savings accounts, they’re guaranteed by the Federal Deposit Insurance Corporation for up to $100,000 should the bank go belly up.

 Corporate bonds